This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are listed at the bottom.

 A Hawaii cerebral palsy lawyer is a crucial advocate who will help make this entire process more comfortable.

-The right lawyer will also give you a much better chance of a good outcome, including a bigger payout to help provide your child with treatment and care.
+The right lawyer will also give you a better chance of a good outcome, including a bigger payout to help provide your child with treatment and care.

 Raising a child with cerebral palsy comes with challenges, but the process of filing a lawsuit to get justice shouldn’t be one of them.